 Paragraph 1: Your Choice

 - Begin with a clear statement expressing which of the two options you’ve chosen.
 Then spend the remainder of the first paragraph in defense of that decision: explain why your pros are notable and relevant and the driving factors in the determination, and downplay the weaknesses that your selection contains.
-This is important!
+Again, don’t skip this part!
 You need to explicitly mention that your choice does in fact have failings, at which point you can then describe why their consequences aren’t a deal-breaker.

 - One of the primary considerations of anyone reading your essay will be whether you were candid and fair-minded in your treatment of an imperfect plan.
 Remember, admitting a degree of weakness can ultimately be a strength, provided you proactively address it and mitigate its nastier effects.
 This is your opportunity to do just that.